 Ladies Only Events

 There’s the standard assumption that if you have a booth at a motorcycle event, you are getting in front of the vast majority of riders.
 However, this is not necessarily the case.
 Sure there are women at these events, but not all of them ride or own their own motorcycle.
 There are also significantly more men in attendance than women.
-If you have a new product that’s geared towards women, you’re not maximizing your motorcycle marketing dollar by showcasing it at a generic event.
+If you have a new product that’s geared towards women, you’re not maximizing your motorcycle marketing dollars by showcasing it at a generic event.

 Do Your Research